Randybeach/CitySprouts/README.md

 Link to deployed app

 ## Login
-Users will be prompted to register as a Farmer, Buyer, or Driver and then create a user profile containing a username and password which they will use to login.
+Users will be prompted to register as a Farmer or Buyer and create a user profile containing a username and password which they will use to login.
+Farmers can upload their products to the site with a photo URL and buyers can search the site and add items they see to their cart and purchase them.

 ## Implementation
 Description of overall project structure